 Prepare your Application

-If you’re using the Canadian Student Direct Stream, remember you’ll need to purchase a GIC which meets SDS criteria.
+While a GIC is not required for a study permit application, it is one of the strongest proof of funds you can provide.
 Please check the Government of Canada’s website for the most recent list of financial institutions with eligible GICs.

 Once you purchase your GIC, you’ll need one of the following to show as proof: